Sanna Nuutinen: Professional career

 Nuutinen turned professional in 2014 and returned to Finland to join the LET Access Series mid-season.
-She played in six tournaments with a best finish of T5 at the Mineks and Regnum Ladies Classic, and a lowest round of 67, five-under-par at the Open Generali de Strasbourg which included six birdies.
+She played in six tournaments with the best finish of T5 at the Mineks and Regnum Ladies Classic, and a lowest round of 67, five-under-par at the Open Generali de Strasbourg which included six birdies.
 She was runner-up at the 2015 Ribeira Sacra Patrimonio de la Humanidad International Ladies Open, before winning the 2016 NordicTrack Open de Strasbourg.
 She finished fifth on the 2016 LET Access Series Order of Merit, earning membership of the Ladies European Tour for the 2017 season.

 Nuutinen played in eight events on the 2017 Ladies European Tour.
 Her best finish in 2017 was as runner-up at the Ladies Finnish Open, a LETAS event, two strokes behind compatriot Ursula Wikström.
 The following year, she played in seven LET events and was again runner-up at the Ladies Finnish Open, this time losing a playoff to Julia Engström.
 In 2019, Nuutinen was runner-up at the Lavaux Ladies Championship and beat Engström by two strokes to win the Amundi Czech Ladies Challenge, bot LETAS events.
 She also played in 14 LET events and posted a career-best T2 in the Tipsports Czech Ladies Open, a dual-ranked event with LETAS, helping her finish 21st on the LET Order of Merit.

 On the 2020 Ladies European Tour, Nuutinen finished third at both the Tipsport Czech Ladies Open and the VP Bank Swiss Ladies Open, and by August she was the top Finnish golfer on the Women's World Golf Rankings.
 After a tie for 4th at the season ending Andalucia Costa Del Sol Open De España, she finished the year 5th on the LET Order of Merit.

 In June 2021 she finished tied third at the Jabra Ladies Open and the Scandinavian Mixed on the LET, helping her qualify for the 2020 Tokyo Olympics along with Matilda Castren, just ahead of Ursula Wikström.

 Nuutinen earned her card for the 2022 LPGA Tour through qualifying school.